top of page

 A Shared Language for ARIA: Standardizing Alzheimer’s Imaging in the Age of New Therapies with RSNA

-• Jul 2
+• Jul 2, 2025

-• 2 min read
+• 3 min read

 With the arrival of disease-modifying therapies for Alzheimer’s disease, we are entering a new era in neurodegenerative care.
-But with innovation comes responsibility, particularly for radiologists who now play a pivotal role in ensuring treatment safety.
+However, with innovation comes responsibility, particularly for radiologists who now play a pivotal role in ensuring treatment safety.
 One of their most urgent challenges?
 Consistently detecting and reporting Amyloid-Related Imaging Abnormalities (ARIA).

 ARIA, specifically ARIA-E (edema) and ARIA-H (hemorrhage), are common imaging findings associated with anti-amyloid therapies.
-Detecting, grading and reporting them accurately is essential, not only for patient safety but also for care coordination among neurologists, radiologists, and other specialists.
+Detecting, grading, and reporting them accurately is essential, not only for patient safety but also for care coordination among neurologists, radiologists, and other specialists.

 Why a Shared Language for ARIA Matters